pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 #### pick
-Picks select parameters from this Parameters and returns them as a new Parameters object.
+Picks selected parameters from a Parameters object and returns them as a new Parameters object.

 > pick(*paths: str): [Parameters](../parameters)